damballa/redenv/README.md

 install their own copies of Ruby, barely support a system-provided Ruby, and only support a single system-provided Ruby version.

-Hence `redenv` -- simple `virtualenv`-like enviroments, for Ruby.
+Hence `redenv` – simple `virtualenv`-like enviroments, for Ruby.

 ## Installation

 Just drop the `redenv` `bash` script somewhere in your `PATH`.
 Package and distribute as you see fit.
-The `redenv` script is only necessary when creating new environments -- enviroments created with it depend only on the referenced system-provided Ruby installation.
+The `redenv` script is only necessary when creating new environments.
+Enviroments created with it depend only on the referenced system-provided Ruby installation.

 ## Usage